Leadership and Supervision Training - Coaching for Success

 You may not always like what your coach has to say but you must remember that they are not there to be your best friend.
 You will need to keep an open mind to any feedback they provide.

 If you’re asking yourself “How will I know if it’s working?” – don’t worry, you’ll know.
-You should have measurable results.
+A good coach will make sure you are tracking to measurable results.
 You should be making progress towards your goals and as time goes on you should feel more positive about your future.

 A good leadership and supervision training coach will facilitate growth and dynamic change.
 You’ll improve performance and the quality of your life will be enhanced.